 Expert-driven content, guidance, and solutions

-The answers you need during weekly events and expert office hours
+The answers you need during regular events and office hours with experts

 A private, moderated community of parents like you

-Priority to begin your free 30-day Kickstart with a Dedicated Navigator
+Priority to begin your free Kickstart with a dedicated Navigator

 Your Navigator is your Partner at each turn